Austin, Texas: Private education

-Media
+Mass media

 Austin's main daily newspaper is the Austin American-Statesman.
 The Austin Chronicle is Austin's alternative weekly, while The Daily Texan is the student newspaper of the University of Texas at Austin.
 Austin's business newspaper is the weekly Austin Business Journal.
 The Austin Monitor is an online outlet that specializes in insider reporting on City Hall, Travis County Commissioners Court, AISD, and other related local civics beats.
 The Monitor is backed by the nonprofit Capital of Texas Media Foundation.
 Austin also has numerous smaller special interest or sub-regional newspapers such as the Oak Hill Gazette, Westlake Picayune, Hill Country News, Round Rock Leader, NOKOA, and The Villager among others.
 Texas Monthly, a major regional magazine, is also headquartered in Austin.
+Austin Way is a luxury lifestyle magazine serving Austin's affluent community, published seven times a year by Modern Luxury Media.
 The Texas Observer, a muckraking biweekly political magazine, has been based in Austin for over five decades.
 The weekly Community Impact Newspaper published by John Garrett, former publisher of the Austin Business Journal has five regional editions and is delivered to every house and business within certain ZIP codes and all of the news is specific to those ZIP codes.

 Another statewide publication based in Austin is The Texas Tribune, an on-line publication focused on Texas politics.
 The Tribune is "user-supported" through donations, a business model similar to public radio.
 The editor is Evan Smith, former editor of Texas Monthly.
 Smith co-founded the Texas Tribune, a nonprofit, non-partisan public media organization, with Austin venture capitalist John Thornton and veteran journalist Ross Ramsey.